abhishek09827/devrev_HackInfinities/README.md

 For more reference on Snap-Ins, please refer to the [documentation](https://github.com/devrev/snap-in-docs)
 # Analyze AI

-Analyze AI is a comprehensive tool designed to analyze and process data gathered from Instagram and Twitter, focusing on a specific organization, OpenAI.
+Analyze AI is a comprehensive tool designed to analyze and process data gathered from various data source like Instagram and Twitter.
 This tool provides various functionalities to extract insights, classify tweets, and analyze trends from social media data.

 ## Features